18 Questions to Ask Before Getting Married

 15. What's our relationship to religion?

 With rates of formal religious service attendance continuing to decline across the U.S., it's clear that a lot of couples fall into the category of not considering themselves particularly religious.
 That may seem roughly compatible for day-to-day life, but often things change, and nuances are important.
-How will you celebrate holidays?
+How will you celebrate the holidays?
 Will you expect to start going to places of worship once you have children?
 Does your religious expression change when your extended family is around or in times of crisis?
 What happens if one of you simply starts becoming more or less religious than they were before?
 Again, communication and anticipation are key.

 16. What's our expectation about where to live geographically?

 People move around a lot in young adulthood — some data suggests more than ever before.
 But often, the settling down that comes with marriage can reveal long-hidden assumptions about where someone thought they would "end up."
 Maybe what one partner views as a temporary adventure for a specific job is something the other partner thinks of as a newly adopted and permanent hometown.
 Maybe he always assumed that once he had children, they would move back to the opposite coast to be near his parents.
 Or she feels the need to be closer to her old friends once she finishes graduate school.
-Of course, it's totally fine if neither of you want to draw up a plan of where you'll be, as long as you're both okay with that — after all, life demands flexibility.
+Of course, it's totally fine if neither of you wants to draw up a plan of where you'll be, as long as you're both okay with that — after all, life demands flexibility.
 But when one person has a solidified vision and the other wants to stay open or changes their mind, that can spell disaster.

 It's yet another cliche of marriage that comes from a place of truth: Your spouse will not be primping for a day of errands with you in the same way they primped for your fourth date.
 Part of the comfort of marriage is knowing that your spouse's love for you is not subject to the same "yay versus nay" judgment of early romantic chemistry, and that when you have a stomach bug, your spouse will be focused on helping you through it, rather than being grossed out.
 Nonetheless, I see a lot of couples for whom there can be strain over time when it comes to changes in physical appearance.
 This taps into everything from hygiene to weight and physical fitness, from clothing choices to grooming and hairstyle and facial hair changes.
 In an ideal world, by the time you get married, you will already have seen each other more in day-to-day comfort than in some idealized, gussied-up version that is impossible to sustain.
 But what if things change further once the lifetime commitment is made?
 And how should you talk about each other's bodies, and how much sway should a spouse's opinion matter in your hairstyle and clothes?
 It can be a fraught topic, but the more you can bring it out in the open if you find it affecting your relationship, the better off you will be.